dburger/8rainstation-enhancer/README.md

 * Second, you must put your browser into Developer mode.
 Click on the triple dots -> Extensions -> Manage Extensions.
 Toggle Developer mode in the upper right.
 * Download the extension to your local disk.
+There are a couple of ways to do this:
+  * If you are a git and github user, you can check out the project using git.
+  * If you don't know how to use git, click <> Code -> Download ZIP above and unpack the ZIP file.
 * Under Manage Extensions, click Load unpacked, and select the src/ directory from your downloaded extension.